What is Prime Cost?

 Let us take another example to calculate the Price Cost.

-Calculate the Prime Cost of a hypothetical furniture manufacturing company who incurred the following manufacturing expenses for the completion of one of its assignment;
+Calculate the Prime Cost of a hypothetical furniture manufacturing company that incurred the following manufacturing expenses for the completion of one of its assignments;

 - 5 Labour worked for 30 days